christianotieno/christianotieno/README.md

 # Hi there, my name is Christian Otieno.

-## I am a Full-Stack Developer, Technical Writer & Mentor
+## I am a Full-Stack Engineer, Technical Writer & Mentor

-I am currently open to new full-stack development opportunities.
+I am currently open to new full-stack engineering opportunities.

 ## I have experience in:
 - Working Remotely,